hydpytools¶

 The number of segregated networks defined by the currently relevant

-objects.Each end node (as defined by property
+NodeandElementobjects.Each end node (as defined by property

-) eventually defines a single network, segregated from the networks of other end nodes.
+endnodes) eventually defines a single network, segregated from the networks of other end nodes.
 Due to the LahnH example project defining only a single end node, there can be only one segregate network, accordingly:>>> from hydpy.examples import prepare_full_example_1 >>> prepare_full_example_1() >>> from hydpy import HydPy, TestIO >>> with TestIO(): ... hp = HydPy("LahnH") ... hp.prepare_network() >>> hp.segregatednetworks Selections("lahn_3") >>> hp.segregatednetworks.lahn_3 Selection("lahn_3", nodes=("dill", "lahn_1", "lahn_2", "lahn_3"), elements=("land_dill", "land_lahn_1", "land_lahn_2", "land_lahn_3", "stream_dill_lahn_2", "stream_lahn_1_lahn_2", "stream_lahn_2_lahn_3"))

 Revisiting the examples of the documentation on property

-object occurs more than one time):>>> hp.nodes.lahn_1.exits.mutable = True >>> hp.elements.stream_lahn_1_lahn_2.inlets.mutable = True >>> del hp.nodes.lahn_1.exits.stream_lahn_1_lahn_2 >>> del hp.elements.stream_lahn_1_lahn_2.inlets.lahn_1 >>> hp.segregatednetworks Selections("lahn_1", "lahn_3") >>> hp.segregatednetworks.lahn_1 Selection("lahn_1", nodes="lahn_1", elements="land_lahn_1") >>> hp.segregatednetworks.lahn_3 Selection("lahn_3", nodes=("dill", "lahn_2", "lahn_3"), elements=("land_dill", "land_lahn_2", "land_lahn_3", "stream_dill_lahn_2", "stream_lahn_1_lahn_2", "stream_lahn_2_lahn_3"))
+endnodes, we get the similar results.
+Note that the segregated networks are alwaysSelectionobjects that do not overlap each other (meaning, noNodeorElementobject occurs more than one time):>>> hp.nodes.lahn_1.exits.mutable = True >>> hp.elements.stream_lahn_1_lahn_2.inlets.mutable = True >>> del hp.nodes.lahn_1.exits.stream_lahn_1_lahn_2 >>> del hp.elements.stream_lahn_1_lahn_2.inlets.lahn_1 >>> hp.segregatednetworks Selections("lahn_1", "lahn_3") >>> hp.segregatednetworks.lahn_1 Selection("lahn_1", nodes="lahn_1", elements="land_lahn_1") >>> hp.segregatednetworks.lahn_3 Selection("lahn_3", nodes=("dill", "lahn_2", "lahn_3"), elements=("land_dill", "land_lahn_2", "land_lahn_3", "stream_dill_lahn_2", "stream_lahn_1_lahn_2", "stream_lahn_2_lahn_3"))

 >>> del hp.elements.stream_dill_lahn_2 >>> hp.nodes.dill.exits Elements("stream_dill_lahn_2") >>> hp.segregatednetworks Selections("dill", "lahn_1", "lahn_3") >>> hp.segregatednetworks.dill Selection("dill", nodes="dill", elements="land_dill") >>> hp.segregatednetworks.lahn_1 Selection("lahn_1", nodes="lahn_1", elements="land_lahn_1") >>> hp.segregatednetworks.lahn_3 Selection("lahn_3", nodes=("lahn_2", "lahn_3"), elements=("land_lahn_2", "land_lahn_3", "stream_lahn_1_lahn_2", "stream_lahn_2_lahn_3"))